 i.
 I started my week in London with a quick visit to some commercial galleries to see some shows that I had seen recommended online by other artists.
-Within a couple of hours I managed to see Kaye Donachie: Silent As Glass at Maureen Paley (poetic and ghostly paintings that reminded me a little of Elizabeth Peyton), Eric Fischl: Presence of an Absence at Skarstedt (morose and too photographic) and London Painters at Ordovas (smallish School of London paintings).
+Within a couple of hours I managed to see Kaye Donachie: Silent As Glass at Maureen Paley (poetic and ghostly paintings that reminded me a little of Elizabeth Peyton’s), Eric Fischl: Presence of an Absence at Skarstedt (morose and too photographic) and London Painters at Ordovas (small School of London paintings).
 London Painters at Ordovas was a quiet companion piece to the monumental All Too Human.
-I loved the tiny Kossoff self-portrait and thought it wouldn't look out of place at the Mercer Chance show.
+I loved the tiny Kossoff self-portrait and thought it wouldn't look out of place in my Mercer Chance show.

 iii.
 One of the artists mentioned to me in the Mid Point Review was Richard Diebenkorn.
-I love Diebekorn's work and recently stumbled upon the lithographs below.
+I love Diebekorn's work and recently stumbled upon some of his lithographs.
 The following is from a Terry Frost quote that dad sent to me: 'Always try to make, or a great danger is that you could think yourself to a standstill.
 Take advantage of the offer of all techniques.
 Leave the school capable of using all the media, button up the grammar and stretch your awareness.'
 I was put off pursuing lithography earlier in the term but now really want to give it another go…

 iv.
 During the last couple of weeks I have watched (and loved) Moonlight, Lady Bird and The Florida Project.
 I used to think I was interested in 'the human figure' but I think I am just interested in people.

-vi.
-I'm going on holiday to Scotland with Becky in the summer.
+v.
+Becky and I have planned to go on holiday to Scotland in the summer.
 Apart from all the drawings and paintings I am looking forward to making, I found out that there are solo exhibitions of work by Jenny Saville and Emil Nolde on whilst we are in Edinburgh.
-(I also found out that there is a Chantal Joffe show opening in Manchester in May.
-Depending on its size, I may have to arrange a visit...)
+I also found out that there is a Chantal Joffe show opening in Manchester in May.
+Depending on its size, I may have to arrange a visit.